 After 8 years of clearing brush and seeing noticeable progress each time, we turned our attention to "less exciting" tasks such as leveling uneven ground, repairing driveways, paying closer attention to details, and small projects.
 During this time we were at the height of fund-raising for Hillcrest, and the money raised during these years has allowed us to keep mowing to this day, but the funds are starting to dwindle and we may begin to cut mowing frequencies to stretch it out.
 We will also try to revitalize interest and start raising new funds to supplement them as well.
 Donations are currently being accepted our Support Us page.

 In 2010, long time board chairman and volunteer event coordinator Kevin Hudson moved from his home three blocks from Hillcrest to Athens, GA—over an hour away.
-Since then we have only had a few cleanup projects, but we want to start having two open house events at Hillcrest each year, which will serve the dual purpose of a family day when everyone interested can come to visit graves as well as a cleanup day to tackle seasonal projects such as removing fallen limbs, collecting old flowers, and just sprucing up before the Easter and Christmas holidays.
+Since then we have only had a few cleanup projects annually, but we want to start having a few open house events at Hillcrest each year, which will serve the dual purpose of a family day when everyone interested can come to visit graves as well as a cleanup day to tackle seasonal projects such as removing fallen limbs, collecting old flowers, and just sprucing up before the Easter and Christmas holidays.
 If they happen, these events will be announced on our Facebook page.

 Visit our Facebook page here for updates and current events.